Flaget High School: History

 By the 1970s, the school was a victim of changing times, as white flight had seen what was once an all-white neighborhood become integrated and most Catholic families left for the city's southern and eastern suburbs.
 Flaget won its last championship in any sport, a tie for the state football title, in 1971.

 The school became coeducational in its final year, absorbing female students from the recently closed Loretto High School.
 There were 65 students in the final graduating class.
 Over 4,200 students graduated from Flaget over the years.

 The building was converted in 1982 to an apartment home for the elderly.
-In 2002 a museum containing Flaget photos and memorabilia was dedicated in the Alumni Building of former rivals St. Xavier.
+In 2002 a museum containing Flaget photos and memorabilia was dedicated in the Alumni Building of Trinity High School.